 The holiday season is here and there is no better year than this one to shop local and eat local.
 Whether you have a huge family to buy for or plan to purchase presents for just a few friends, the money you spend will make a real difference.
-Businesses in our local community have had to face tremendous challenges this past year, due to the Covid-19 pandemic, with many of them struggling to stay open and get back on their feet.
-This year more than ever, where you choose to spend your extra money makes even more of a difference.
+Businesses in our local community have had to face tremendous challenges, these last few years, with many of them struggling to stay open and get back on their feet.
+Where you choose to spend your money makes a big difference.
 Below are some compelling reasons to shop local this holiday season!

 1. Your Money Stays in the Community